 Several categories of goods are exempt from tariffs, such as items that are necessary for health and safety.
 Goods are exempt on an industry-wide basis, and large groups of lobbyists and business owners must typically work together to seek exemptions.

-Companies affected by recent tariffs may request to be excluded from Section 301 tariffs on Chinese goods and Section 232 steel and aluminum tariffs.
-Thousands of companies have filed exemption requests with the Office of U.S. Trade Representative, claiming they are unable to find comparable goods outside of China or that it would be extremely costly to do so.
-Approvals for these requests, so far, have been low.
+Companies affected by recent tariffs may request to be excluded from Section 301 tariffs on Chinese goods.
+Those who have filed exemption requests with the Office of U.S. Trade Representative claim they are unable to find comparable goods outside of China or that it would be extremely costly to do so.
+Approvals for these requests, so far, have been low, at around 5%-7%.